 Temde-Leuchten Pendant Lamp

-Materials: Green painted polyester, white painted on the inside and white painted on top.
+Materials: Big green painted polyester round mushroom lampshade.
+White painted on the inside and white painted on top.
 Some metal parts, aluminium parts, metal socket.
 Rise & Fall mechanism made by the Italian Rolly company in 1973 (green lamp) and 1974 (ocher/yellow lamp).

 Cord Lenght: 120 cm / 47.24” (adjustable)